Charles Studd: Books and poems

-Studd's essay The Personal Testimony of Charles T. Studd became part of the historic collection The Fundamentals: A Testimony To The Truth, R. A. Torrey and A. C. Dixon.
+Studd's essay, The Personal Testimony of Charles T. Studd, became part of the historic collection The Fundamentals: A Testimony To The Truth, R. A. Torrey and A. C. Dixon.

 Studd continues to be best remembered by some for the poem, "Only One Life, 'Twill Soon Be Past".
 Its memorable verse states:

 This poem inspired the song "Only One Life" written by Lanny Wolfe in 1973.

 Influence

-To this day, his name remains linked with the evangelisation of the Congo Basin, and in 1930 he was made a Chevalier of the Royal Order of the Lion by the King of the Belgians.
+To this day, his name remains linked with the evangelisation of the Congo Basin, and in 1930 he was made a Chevalier of the Royal Order of the Lion by Albert I, King of the Belgians.

 His biography, by Norman Grubb, was exceptionally popular, and some of his own writings are still in print.

+A song, Fearless (by Building 429) was created in memory of C.T.
+Studd's work as a missionary.